Hi, friend. Thanks for letting me introduce myself.

 My writing has also been published by a number of magazines, such as Family Fun, Thriving Family, P31 Woman Magazine, MOMSense, and Focus on the Family Magazine.
-I’m also excited to have my first book accepted for publication!
-Control Girl: Putting God in Charge of My Happy Ending will be published by Kregel Publications in January, 2017.
+I’m also excited about my new book, coming in January ’17: Control Girl: Putting God in Charge of My Happy Ending will be published by Kregel Publications in January, 2017.

 The Power of Stories

 I’ve always loved a good story.
 I first tested out the power of storytelling, back in second grade, when some younger kids were infringing on a playground “tree fort” that my girlfriends and I had claimed as our personal property.
 I scared these pesky kids away with a story about Martians in the nearby woods, who were hypnotizing young children with flashlights and carrying them off to their hidden spaceship in the woods.

 “See?”
 I said, pointing over to where the sunlight reflected on the shimmery leaves that bordered our play ground.
 “Look how the lights twinkle over there in the woods?
 That’s the Martians’ flashlights!”